"When you can accept and love the impossible, all is possible"

 At the inner level of the mind the state of anger can also bring great confusion and stimulation which can un-ground The Self and bring everything out of focus.

-Holding in anger will also block one from developing the Knowing Of The Self because when we are in anger we will be focused on the ideas on how to inflict damage to the other person who has inflicted damage to us.
+Holding in anger will also block one from developing the Knowing Of The Self because when we are in anger we will be so focused on the ideas on how to inflict damage to the other person who has inflicted damage to us.
 That desire of hurting someone will only make us look outwards into the cause of our Suffering rather than inwards where it lies the Deeper Cause – the Negative Ideas.

 Path Of Creator